-The header is built, installing the 1x4 first and then attaching the smaller molding pieces.
-All members of the header, including the 1by board are cut with an outside miter at the ends and a return piece is fitted and glued to the edges.
+The header is built installing the 1x4 first and then attaching the smaller molding pieces.
+All members of the header, including the 1by board, are cut with an outside miter at the ends and a return piece is fitted to meet the wall and then glued in place.

 This is an elaborate design similar to those found in Victorian style homes.
 It is built using 1by lumber as a backer board and gluing half-round strips down the center.
 An ornate back band is wrapped to both edges adding lots of curls to this profile.
 This design can be varied using corner bead in place of the back band or the half-round can be replaced with a one-piece reed or other elaborately carved piece.

 To build this casing, the 1by and half-round are pre-assembled using glue and small brads before it is cut and installed.
 The sides and header are joined using rosette blocks and the bottom joins with the floor and baseboard with a plinth block.